Bazzini - Kitchen Nightmares Update - Open or Closed?

 Google Maps showed the building empty and boarded up for years.

-The space has since reopened as a machine hire shop.
+The space reopened as a machine hire shop but this appears to have closed.

 Fiesta Sunrise aired on November 13 2008, the episode was filmed in February 2008 and is Kitchen Nightmares season 2 episode 9.